Merchandising and Promoting Items

-Optional filters are available on all plans, except the Community plan.
-Query Rules are available on the Enterprise plans only.
-See our pricing page.
+Optional filters are available on all paid plans, while Rules are available on Enterprise plans only.
+See our pricing page for details.

-Hit promotion can be expressed in the following way: “I want Record X to appear first in the results for a specific query”.
+Promoting a hit means that you want it to appear first in results for a specific query.
 This is as unambiguous as it gets.
-A bookstore wants to recommend a Harry Potter Box Set whenever the words “Harry Potter” appear in the search.
+For example, a bookstore may want to recommend a Harry Potter box set whenever the term “Harry Potter” appears in the search.

-Good to know, you can promote up to 50 hits in one query rule.
+You can promote up to 50 hits in a single Rule.

 You can also hide hits.
 Your index may contain records relevant only to a specific search.
-Let’s say your index contains “banana t-shirts”.
-If someone types in “banana”, you don’t necessarily want to show t-shirts.
-Hiding hits allows you to remove all banana t-shirts from the “banana” query.
+For example, imagine you have a website where people can search for dishes from restaurants with home-delivery service.
+If someone types “gluten free”, you don’t want to show items with gluten (even though gluten is in the query).
+Hiding hits allows you to remove all gluten items from the results.

 An extension to promoting hits is to display a banner that can promote an item, or a group of products, or a business-wide sale, and so on.
-Using the same logic - that is, parsing a query, looking for specific triggering keywords - you can create a rule that contains a banner - such as the text of the banner, its HTML and CSS, and any associated images.
+Using the same logic—that is, parsing a query, looking for specific triggering keywords—you can create a Rule that contains the necessary data to display a banner, such as text, HTML and CSS, and any associated images.

-You can also promote filters with query rules.
-This functionality is treated in more depth as part of Query Rules’ intent detection functionality, but it’s worth noting it here as part of an overall merchandising strategy.
+You can also promote filters with Rules.
+This functionality is covered in more detail as part of Rules’ intent detection functionality, but it’s worth noting it here as part of an overall merchandising strategy.
 If you detect that a user wants to see, and could benefit from, a particularly important category of products for your business, you can promote those products using dynamically generated filters.
-You can also dynamically generate optional filters, which are discussed immediately below.
+You can also dynamically generate Optional filters.

 Using Optional Filters

-Using optional filters as a consequence for your Query Rules is only available for business and enterprise plans.
+Using Optional filters as a consequence for your Rules is only available for Business and Enterprise plans.

-Optional filters enables you to favor some filters over others.
+Optional filters lets you favor some filters over others.
 They behave like regular filters, except that with optional filtering, results that do not match a filter are not excluded altogether, they’re only ranked lower in the result set.
-For example, if you know a user is interested in the brand “samsung”, you can promote that brand with optional filters: when that user types in “phone”, all phones from Samsung will be returned first, followed by all other phones.
+For example, if you know a user is interested in the brand Samsung, you can promote that brand with Optional filters: when the user types in “phone”, all Samsung phones will be returned first, followed by all other phones.